Nazareth Hall Preparatory Seminary: Our Lady of the Annunciation Chapel

-The chapel is named for Our Lady of the Annunciation and was consecrated on September 8, 1924.
+The chapel was named for Our Lady of the Annunciation and was consecrated on September 8, 1924.
 It originally sat 300 people and has a crypt church underneath where daily Masses were said.
-The square bell tower is 105 feet tall.
 The lower portion of the chapel walls are made from red Numidian marble from Africa.
 Gray marble columns support the tile vaulted ceiling.
-While the apse dome is has since been painted white, it was originally gold leaf.
+While the apse dome has since been painted white, it was originally gold leaf.

 The pews have since been replaced by the University of Northwestern.
 The space, since renamed Nazareth Chapel by the University of Northwestern, is a popular wedding venue.

 Many original decorations of the chapel remain such as the Stations of the Cross.
 A number of artifacts from the seminary are in active use in Catholic churches across the St. Paul area.
 The altar and baldachin of the seminary chapel are at St. Michael's Church in St. Michael, Minnesota; the chapel statues of Mary and Joseph are at St. John Vianney Seminary; a lectern is at All Saints in Minneapolis; some kneelers, chairs and vestments are at St. Agnes in Frogtown.

 Mater Dei Chapel

 There is a small chapel, formerly called Mater Dei Chapel in an island in the middle of Lake Johanna.
-It was originally built in 1925 as a crypt for Heiress Wilhelmine Coolbaugh, who donated the money for its construction herself, with the approval of Archbishop Dowling.
+It was originally built in 1925 as a crypt for benefactor Wilhelmine Coolbaugh, who donated the money for its construction herself, with the approval of Archbishop Dowling.
 However, since then her remains have been removed and reinterred at Resurrection Cemetery in Mendota Heights.